ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 --------------------

 The function calculates the zonal statistics by applying an operator along the longitude coordinate.
-This function takes one argument:

-* ``operator``: Which operation to apply: mean, std_dev, median, min, max, sum or rms.
+Parameters:
+    * `operator`: Operation to apply.
+      See :ref:`stat_preprocs` for more details on supported statistics.
+    * `operator_kwargs`: Optional keyword arguments for the `operator`.
+      See :ref:`stat_preprocs` for more details.

 See also :func:`esmvalcore.preprocessor.zonal_means`.